Dental Hygiene: Standards and procedures

 Clinical attendance

 Due to the progressive nature of this course, attendance is mandatory at all clinic sessions.
-Attendance will be monitored at each clinic session and the student is expected to attend every available clinic session and expected to attend the entire clinic session.
+Attendance will be monitored at each clinic session.
+Students are expected to attend all assigned clinic sessions and remain for the entire scheduled session.
 For clinical sessions, tardiness and absences are defined as follows:

 Late arrival or early departure from the clinic is a 2% deduction from the final course grade for each occurrence.
 Absences, regardless of the nature, are a 4% deduction from the final course grade for each occurrence.